-Prior to discussing the results of the AIMD simulations, it is worthwhile to compare optimised unit cell parameters and F-Si distances to the experimental values.
-As is visible in Table 1, the lattice parameters consistently agree with experimental values to within 1%, although a certain systematic tendency to overestimate the unit cell dimensions can be identified.
-The good performance of the PBE-D3 functional in reproducing experimental lattice parameters of as-synthesised zeolites agrees with the results of a previous benchmarking study including various guest-free (calcined) zeolites and zeotypes.
+Prior to discussing the results of the AIMD simulations, it is worthwhile to compare optimized unit cell parameters and F-Si distances to the experimental values.
+As reported in Table S3, the lattice parameters consistently agree with experimental values to within 1%, although a certain systematic tendency to overestimate the unit cell dimensions can be identified.
+The good performance of the PBE-D3 functional in reproducing experimental lattice parameters of as-synthesized zeolites agrees with the results of a previous benchmarking study including various guest-free (calcined) zeolites and zeotypes.